soupi/learn-haskell-blog-generator/src/08-testing.md

 have a safety net alerting us of issues.

 We will use the [Hspec](https://hspec.github.io/) testing framework to write our tests.
-There are other testing frameworks in Haskell, for example [tasty](https://hackage.haskell.org/package/tasty), but I like Hspec's documentation, so we'll use that.
+There are other testing frameworks in Haskell, for example, [tasty](https://hackage.haskell.org/package/tasty), but I like Hspec's documentation, so we'll use that.